MintonGroup/imbrian_analysis/README.md

 To run the script, first make sure the necessary Python packages have been installed (e.g. all the packages the script imports).
 Then, using a terminal, run the script by entering the command: python analyze_data.py

-To generat Figure 5, run: python generate_figure_5.py
+To generate a ray figure like Figure 5 in the paper, run: python generate_ray_figure.py

 By default, every figure-generating routine is ran upon entering the above command.
 This can be modified by commenting the routines on lines 1179-1187.
 Additionally, un-commenting lines 1191-1193 will display in the terminal a verbose list of NPF to RPF conversions for bin boundaries (see Supporting Information sec.
 S1).